 Choosing among the myriad of vendors stretched across several city blocks can be overwhelming.

 Besides all the delicious Taiwan food delights, don’t miss out on Shilin’s sweets.
 My personal pick for dessert is the Oreo milkshakes near the southern entrance.
-Not exactly authentic, but it washes down pork sausages and oyster omelets just fine.
+It’s not exactly authentic, but it washes down pork sausages and oyster omelets just fine.

 Entertain the family at the National Taiwan Science Education Center